 With tens of thousands of people seeking alcohol addiction help every year, it is apparent that this is a huge problem in the UK.
 Yet it is a problem that is tackled successfully by private rehab clinics in England, Scotland, Wales, Northern Ireland, and beyond.
 Alcohol Rehabs is happy to be part of the solution by offering confidential referral and advice services.
 All of our services are provided free of charge.

 There is a clear line of distinction between alcohol abuse and addiction that can be determined by observing behavioural symptoms.
-It can be said that every addict is an abuser while not every abuser is an addict.
+It can be said that everyone addicted to alcohol will abuse it, while not everyone that abuses alcohol develops an addiction.
 It all comes down to how much a person drinks, how often he or she drinks, and their purposes for drinking.

 Alcohol addiction experts define abuse as consuming too much alcohol too frequently.
 A good example to illustrate abuse is what is known as ‘binge drinking’.

 Binge drinking is characterised by consuming excessive amounts of alcohol over a period of time that can last from several hours to several days.
 Binge drinking is common at university parties, major sporting events, important family events and the like.
 Someone who engages in binge drinking once or twice a year would not be considered an alcohol abuser.
 However, once or twice a month can be characteristic of alcohol abuse.

 Alcohol addiction occurs when someone experiences withdrawal symptoms if when they go 8-12 hours without alcohol.
 At this point, the body has become accustomed to alcohol and the person will feel compelled to continue drinking to maintain the feeling of euphoria.

 - planning family and social events around alcohol

 - being concerned about where the next drink is coming from

 - unexplained and repetitive absences